Conditions of Carriage

 Wherever possible, we will take reasonable steps to advise you of any disruption to services, but in the event of cancellation, delay, diversion or termination of any service or the service being unavailable to you as a result of the vehicle being fully loaded or for any other reasons, we shall not be liable for losses, damages, cost or inconvenience that you suffer as a result.

-We do not guarantee that services will connect unless we specifically advertise a guaranteed connection.
+We do not guarantee that services will connect with other service providers unless we specifically advertise a guaranteed connection.

 3) Conduct of Passengers